 - Manufacturing cost and lead times.
 Remember when you had to build a $1M factory to roll-out a new product?
 Now you can get a product built in China almost overnight with minimal up-front cost, with delayed payment based on first-customer order commitments.
 With the struggling economy, manufacturers everywhere are negotiating great deals.

 - Wages and benefits.
-Obviously, if you can do most of the work yourself, you need fewer employees, meaning less for payroll tax, benefits, and workers compensation.
+Obviously, if you can do most of the work yourself, you need fewer employees, and thus less money for payroll tax, benefits, and workers compensation.
 As a rule of thumb, you should double every employee’s salary in estimating employee costs, so less is more.

 I recognize that different small businesses will have different types of startup costs.
 For example, a furniture retailer might need a storefront and staff, while you might run an online retail business, at home in your shorts, with no facility or staff at all.
 That wasn’t even possible a few years ago.